Dru-Mara/EvalNE/README.md

 train and test edges, negative sampling, selection of the scoring function, etc.

 The library can be used both as a command line tool and an API.
-In its current version, EvalNE can evaluate unweighted directed and undirected simple graphs.
+In its current version, EvalNE can evaluate unweighted directed and undirected simple networks.

 The library is maintained by Alexandru Mara (alexandru.mara(at)ugent.be).
 The full documentation of EvalNE is hosted by *Read the Docs* and can be found